Rishita-Garg/ARP-INTEL-PS12-/README.md

 ## Report and Documentation
 The report is made according to the submission template  with the info about the steps taken by us to come up with this final project.
-Its in pdf format and also contains all the code snippets from jupyter notebook and the snapshots of how the UI components looks once the python files are run in terminal.
+Its in pdf format and also contains some of the snapshots of how the visualisation is done in the notebook solution, To check out how the UI components looks, one needs to run the python files in terminal.
 The intent of each code snippet is in markdown of the jupyter notebook.

 ## Steps to run the project
 Open terminal and enter(make sure git is downloaded in your local system, if not check out this link - https://git-scm.com/downloads)